How Much Should I Keep in an Emergency Fund?

 - Faulty appliances: Like vehicles, appliances require repairs or replacement from time to time.
 Having money saved means you can avoid putting the repair or replacement bill on your credit card.

 - Moving costs: Depending on the services you use and how far you move, it can cost hundreds or thousands of dollars.
-If you have to relocate suddenly, such as for a new job, having savings can help you comfortably cover the expense.
+If you must relocate suddenly, such as for a new job, having savings can help you comfortably cover the expense.

 - Health care expenses: Health insurance often covers a lot of medical costs but not all of them.
 Your insurance might not include certain medications or providers or you might have a deductible to pay before coverage begins.
 It can be worth saving up at least the amount of your deductible to pay for any potential medical expenses.